change your address

 - Update state withholding (intranet) if you’ve moved to a new state that has state withholding.

 U.S. non-immigrant visa holders

-If you are a U.S. non-immigrant visa holder (such as H-1B, L-1, TN or E-3), refer to the Expatriate Resources website (intranet access only) for important instructions about what you should do in the event you move.
+If you are a U.S. non-immigrant visa holder (such as H-1B, L-1, TN or E-3), refer to the Expatriate Resources website (intranet) for important instructions about what you should do in the event you move.

 This web page provides only certain highlights about changes of benefit provisions.
 It is not intended to be a complete explanation.
 If there are any discrepancies between this communication and the legal plan documents, the legal plan documents will prevail to the extent permitted by law.
 Oral statements about plan benefits are not binding on Chevron or the applicable plan.
 There are no vested rights with respect to Chevron health care plans or any company contributions towards the cost of such health care plans.
 Rather, Chevron Corporation reserves all rights, for any reason and at any time, to amend, change or terminate these plans or to change or eliminate the company contribution toward the cost of such plans.
 Such amendments, changes, terminations or eliminations may be applicable without regard to whether someone previously terminated employment with Chevron or previously was subject to a grandfathering provision.
 Some benefit plans and policies described in this document may be subject to collective bargaining and, therefore, may not apply to union-represented employees.